stevenMouret/web-accessibility-guidelines/_doc/criteria/links/identical-link.md

 ### Explanation

-The purpose of this criterion is to facilitate navigation and understanding of links in the same context.
+The purpose is to facilitate navigation and understanding of links in the same context.

 If two identical links (with the same "accessible name") with a different destination and the same context, the text link alone does not make the link explicit.
 <br>See the definition of the [link context](../glossary.html#mContexteLien) for understanding of how to identify it.